dy/piezo/docs/r&d.md

     - not obvious on long pipes  `a[..] |> _ + 1 |> _ += 2` - should it prohibit or ovewrite something?
       ? maybe it would be cleaner to have special character then `a[..] |> $ + 1 |> $ += 1`
     - new unknown pattern, can be unexpected

-## [x] ?
-Is there a way to multi-export without apparent `export` keyword for every function? -> `x,y,z.`

-  * ? maybe it's good there's apparent `export` indicator - easy to scan and in-place, compared to accumulated export at the end.
-  → C++ exports implicitly function clauses.
-  * ?
-Should we export at all?
-Maybe we can just export all by default and assign main function, as it is done in C?
-    - not having export keyword is asymmetric with import ? should we rename it to include?
-    - import signature isn't infix.
-Prefix?
-  * Exporting overloaded function that imposes tax of implementing clause selector for JS; in wasm that's not necessary.
-    * We could export for JS exactly the indicated clause?
-      ? how would we export multiple clauses?
-        → easiest would be to provide JS wrapper.
-The variety of WASM export forms is huge.
-  * Export area solves the issue: `gain()=...; export gain` -> Same as `(a;b,c)` returns b and c - return last items as `gain=()->{}; gain, gain1, gain2`.

 ## [x] Arrays: to be or not to be? → persistent fixed-size flat structures
   * ? what if we don't deal with arbitrary-length arrays?